 When I saw that Bethan Roberts’s new book had Elvis on the cover, I was instantly intrigued.
-Having followed Bethan’s career for some years, (she hails from the town where I live), I wondered what Graceland would be about.
-Her last novel, Mother Island (reviewed here with Q&A here) was a tale of child abduction that tore apart family relationships; her one before that, My Policeman, featured a love triangle set in 1950s Brighton.
+Having followed Bethan’s career for some years, as she hails from the town where I live, I wondered if Graceland referred to that ‘Graceland’.
+Roberts’s previous novels have had varied settings: her last novel, Mother Island (reviewed here with an interview here) was a tale of child abduction tore apart family relationships; her one before that, My Policeman, featured a love triangle set in 1950s Brighton.
 Her strength is in depicting close relationships and almost forensically examining all the stresses and strains that exist within them, whilst always retaining the reader’s empathy for her main characters.

-I’d been expecting a fictional take on Elvis seen through others eyes perhaps – such as in Louisa Hall’s recently published take on Oppenheimer in her book Trinity.
-I never thought that she would apply these skills to the ‘King of Rock and Roll’ himself.
+I’d been expecting a fictional take on Elvis seen through those who worked with and for him – as in Louisa Hall’s recently published take on Oppenheimer in her book Trinity perhaps.
+I never thought that Roberts would apply these skills to the ‘King of Rock and Roll’ himself.
 However, in every relationship there are at least two people – who would be other(s) be?

 Wisely, Roberts has gone back to the beginning, and Graceland charts a mother’s love for her only surviving son, and her son’s total devotion to his Mama.
 You probably know that Elvis had an older twin brother, Jesse, who was stillborn.
 Neither Gladys nor Elvis ever forget Jesse; Elvis talks to him all the time letting him know how he’s doing, talking out his problems, always being thankful for having had a brother for thirty-five minutes at all.

 We begin though in December 1957, when the Chairman of the Draft Board arrives at Graceland with a letter for Elvis – who is still asleep.
 Gladys manages to dismiss him, knowing the bad news will be better given by her: